 Raquel Tapia, M. S., R.T.
 (R)(CT)(ARRT)Program Coordinator and Faculty

-She is an active member of the American Society of Radiologic Technologists, Texas Society of Radiologic Technologists, Coastal Bend Society of Radiologic Technologists, Association of Collegiate Educators in Radiologic Technology and Association of Educators in Radiologic Sciences, Inc. She also serves as advisor for the Texas X’s, Rad Tech-Xans, Southern Xposure, STARS and X-men Radiology Club.
+She is an active member of the American Society of Radiologic Technologists, Texas Society of Radiologic Technologists, North Texas Society of Radiologic Technologists, Coastal Bend Society of Radiologic Technologists, Association of Collegiate Educators in Radiologic Technology and Association of Educators in Radiologic Sciences, Inc. She also has experience serving as a Radiology Club Advisor and Site Visitor for the Joint Review Committee on Education in Radiologic Technology.
+She is the Chapter Director for the Epsilon Chi Chapter of the Lambda Nu Honor Society of El Centro College.

 Ms. Tapia is certified in computed tomography by the American Registry of Radiologic Technologists, certified in diagnostic radiography by the American Registry of Radiologic Technologists and licensed as a medical radiologic technologist by the Texas Department of State Health Services.